What the JBS cyberattack means for meat supply - KESQ

 The attack could also “limit pork supply availability and push up pork prices in the near term,” Steiner said.
 The group noted that “we think this is a major issue but much will depend on how long the disruption persists.”

-Steve Meyer, an economist with commodity firm Kerns and Associates, agreed that a one or two day disruption could cause wholesale meat prices to jump.
+Steve Meyer, a consulting economist for the National Pork Producers Council and the National Pork Board, agreed that a one or two day disruption could cause wholesale meat prices to jump.
 But if the problem is resolved within a few days, he said, restaurants and grocery stores are unlikely to pass those costs onto consumers.

 “They would probably absorb those in the short run,” Meyer said.
 “As long as there was light at the end of the tunnel.”